Submitting to PCGS

 How should I package my coins for safest transport during shipping?

 PCGS recommends housing your coins individually in 2 ½" x 2 ½" Mylar flips (we do not accept acrylic snap cases or cardboard and stapled coin holders).
 Place the coin in the inside front pouch of the flip so the openings of the flip are not exposed.
 Note: PCGS highly recommends you use Mylar flips when submitting any of your coins for grading.
 The inert Mylar flips will be a better storage unit for your coins while they are in the grading process here at PCGS.

 Except for Regrades or Crossovers, label each item using a sticker.
 Write the submission number and the corresponding line number for that item on the sticker and place it on the flip.

-Package your coins with bubble wrap or Styrofoam to cushion your coins while en route to PCGS
+Package your coins with bubble wrap or Styrofoam to cushion your coins during shipping to PCGS.

 Be sure to tape the entire package.
 By taping the package well, you'll reduce the chances of tampering during shipping and prevent items from slipping through the openings in the box.
 (Paper tape is required on orders sent via Registered Mail.)

 Mark the outside of the package with the fastest service level (EXPRESS, REGULAR, MODERN, etc.) you are sending.
 For complimentary submissions, please mark "CLUB."
 This will help expedite the process of your order.